Nitro/container-exploration/README.md

-# Code Supporting "Docker: Beihind the API" Talk by @relistan
+# Code Supporting "Docker: Behind the API" Talk by @relistan

 This code sets up a really basic container that shows a little bit about what Docker is doing behind the scenes.